Amazon Marketplace

 CPQ is the number of units contained in a case/package.
 For FBA, the correct CPQ is important to optimize inventory management and fulfillment.
 Amazon uses CPQ for cost calculation and warehouse management.

-Open term pageCR
+Open glossary pageCR

 Confirmation Rate